albertomisail/enph253robot/docs/README.md

 FUN FACT: Our robot had gone through various iterations, four to be exact.
 With us being Team 4, we therefore dubbed our final iteration "A New Hope", the fourth episode in the Star Wars series.

 The final design of our robot is based around consistency and simplicity.
 Many designs in the competition aimed to store picked up Ewoks in a basket and return the basket when it reaches the end of the course via the zipline.
-However, we felt this was too ambitious and risky.
+However, we felt this was too risky.
 If the robot is unable to reach the end of the course for whatever reason then it would not be able to return the already picked up Ewoks and would lose out on the majority of the points.

 Therefore, our design focused on picking up and returning each of the Ewoks individually to the starting area.
 Using encoders, we were able to precisely and accurately maneuver our robot and returned the Ewoks by placing them in the start area as well as dropping them over the ledge into the starting area.